katelovescode/mailtojekyll/README.md

 ## For developers

+You must have a git repo initialized in your jekyll installation.  `mailtojekyll` sets up its own branch `content` to keep content changes separate from development changes.
+When `mailtojekyll` runs, it will checkout the content branch and pull any changes (e.g. manually-created post files) from the remote repo.
+After creating all of the email posts, it will

 Best practices
 1. Set up a dedicated email account only for this purpose
 2. Clone `mailtojekyll` to your server